 An internship allows you to apply the ideas and theories you learn in classes to practice in the field.

-- Talk to your faculty advisor and professors in your major or areas of interest, the Assistant Dean for Academic Initiatives and Career Development Office staff about your goals for an internship.
+- Talk to your faculty advisor and professors in your major or areas of interest, the Assistant Dean for Curricular Enrichment, and/or Career Development Office staff about your goals for an internship.

-- Create or update your resume at the Career Development Office
+- Create or update your resume at the Center for Career Development

 - Decide on full time or part-time internship experience